frankkilcommins/smartbear-mcp/api-hub/README.md

 ## Tools

 1. `list_portals`
    - Search for available portals within API Hub.
-Only for portals where you have at least a designer role, either at the product level or organization level, are returned.
+Only portals where you have at least a designer role, either at the product level or organization level, are returned.
 2. `create_portal`
    - Create a new portal within API Hub.
 3. `get_portal`